BECOMING A SUCCESSFUL ONLINE STUDENT

 Online coursework offers convenience, independence and flexibility for students with busy lives.

-Online coursework also means navigating a "course management system" like BlackBoard, structuring your study time and environment, managing your own learning and study skills - sometimes without immediate or regular contact with an instructor.
+Online coursework also means navigating a "course management system" (CMS) like BlackBoard, structuring your study time and environment, managing your own learning and study skills - sometimes without immediate or regular contact with an instructor.

 The resources provided to the left will help you realistically determine whether or not online coursework is right for you.